aiven/aiven-docs/docs/products/kafka/howto/claim-topic.md

 ## Delete a topic claim request

-To withdraw your ownership claim request, follow these steps:
+To delete your topic ownership claim request:

 1. Click **Tools** > **Governance** > **Group requests**.
 1. Search for and click the topic to delete the ownership claim request for.